-- No death benefit is payable. - If the deceased was the only surviving Annuitant, Annuity Payments end or continue as follows. - Annuity Option 1 or 3, payments end. - Annuity Option 2 or 4, payments end when the guaranteed period ends. - Annuity Option 5, payments end and the Payee may receive a lump sum refund. - If we are still required to make Annuity Payments under the selected Annuity Option and the deceased was a sole Owner, the Beneficiary becomes the new sole Owner. - If we are still required to make Annuity Payments under the selected Annuity Option and the deceased was a Joint Owner, the surviving Joint Owner becomes the sole Owner.
+- No death benefit is payable. - If the deceased was the only surviving Annuitant, Annuity Payments end or continue as follows. - Annuity Option 1 or 3, payments end.
+If Income Payments were converted to Annuity Payments under one of these Annuity Options, we will also pay any remaining value to the named Beneficiary(ies). - Annuity Option 2 or 4, payments end when the guaranteed period ends. - Annuity Option 5, payments end and the Payee may receive a lump sum refund. - If we are still required to make Annuity Payments under the selected Annuity Option and the deceased was a sole Owner, the Beneficiary becomes the new sole Owner. - If we are still required to make Annuity Payments under the selected Annuity Option and the deceased was a Joint Owner, the surviving Joint Owner becomes the sole Owner.